How to prepare your digital life for when you die

 Microsoft (including Hotmail, Outlook, OneDrive etc)

-Microsoft doesn't have any handy way of determining what happens to your account once you've died, and says that if someone wants to access it when you're gone, and doesn't have the details to do so, they'll need to get a court order.
+Microsoft doesn't have a handy way of determining what happens to your account once you've died, and says that if someone wants to access it when you're gone, and doesn't have the details to do so, they'll need to get a court order.

-If someone else has the details, then they can access your account (it doesn't say anything about this being against its T&Cs) and also close it – though it would automatically close after two years of inactivity anyway.
+If someone else has the details, they can access your account (it doesn't say anything about this being against its T&Cs) and also close it – though it would automatically close after two years of inactivity anyway.

 X (until recently called Twitter), doesn't provide any way for you to appoint someone to take charge of your account when you die.
 The only option it offers is for someone to contact it about removing your account, although that has to be a "verified" immediate family member or someone authorised to act on behalf of your estate.